 I recommend that you backwash your sand filter at least every 2 weeks.
 However, on top of that, you should also deep clean the filter 2-3 times a year.
 For this, I usually drain the filter and thoroughly rinse the sand and filter tank until the water comes out clear.
 Sometimes, simply backwashing isn’t enough, which is necessary to prolong the life of your filter sand.

-Don’t skimp on the sand
+Don’t Skimp on the Sand

 There are hundreds of pool sand products on the market, so I can understand how overwhelming it can be to choose one that works best for your system.
 Talk to a pool professional at your local pool store to get advice on the best sand for your specific system.
 But in general, I highly recommend purchasing silica sand.
-It is the best performing, longest-lasting, and most efficient option on the market.
+It is the best-performing, longest-lasting, and most efficient option on the market.
 It costs more than other products, but you get what you pay for.

 Get My Free Pool Care Checklist